The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 In small towns (and on endearing television shows like Gilmore Girls), a town hall is where people go to hash out important issues and find community.
 In cities, however, such places rarely exist.
 Cue Town Hall Collaborative, a woman-owned event space and marketplace in Baker that’s been working to fill that gap since 2022.

-Today, Town Hall puts on regular vegan nights, where herbivores can enjoy fare from a variety of local food trucks; queer country nights, complete with line dance lessons and a live band; and reproductive justice fundraisers.
+Today, Town Hall hosts regular vegan nights (put on by Indoor Cat Events), where herbivores can enjoy fare from a variety of local food trucks; queer country nights, complete with line dance lessons and a live band; and reproductive justice fundraisers.
 Many patrons simply drop in for a cup of Queen City Collective Coffee or a Silk Chiffon green chile vodka cocktail at the bar.
 But the road has been long for this progressive gathering space, which is celebrating its two-year anniversary this weekend.

 Co-owners Denise Day and Lauren Beno began kicking around the idea of starting a business together back in 2019, but the true spark came while they were in the thick of the COVID-19 pandemic.